Nmonchart

 - top 15 commands and their CPU use over time.

-NET - Network throughput read & write for each network in KByes per second
+NET - Network throughput read & write for each network in KBytes per second

-NETPACKET - Numbers of read & write packets per second for each network
+NETPACKET - Number of read & write packets per second for each network

 NETSIZE - The average number of bytes in each packet for each network